Adam in Islam

-Adam (آدم), in Islamic theology, is believed to have been the first human being on Earth and the first prophet (نبي, nabī) of Islam.
+Adam (آدم), in Islamic theology, is believed to have been the first human being on Earth and the first prophet of Islam.
 Adam's role as the father of the human race is looked upon by Muslims with reverence.
-Muslims also refer to his wife, Ḥawwāʾ (حَوَّاء, Eve), as the "mother of mankind".
-Muslims see Adam as the first Muslim, as the Quran states that all the Prophets preached the same faith of Islam (إسلام).
+Muslims refer to his wife, Ḥawwāʾ(Eve), as the "mother of mankind".
+Muslims see Adam as the first Muslim, as the Quran states that all the Prophets preached the same faith of Islam.

 According to Islamic belief, Adam was created from the material of the earth and brought to life by God.
 God placed Adam in a paradisical Garden.
 After Adam sinned by eating from the forbidden tree (Tree of Immortality) after God forbade him from doing so, paradise was declined to him and he was sent down to live on Earth.
-The Qiṣaṣ al-Anbiyāʾ (قصص الأنبياء) adds that Adam and Ḥawwāʾ, when cast out of paradise, were cast down far apart and eventually met each other at Mount Arafat.
+The Qiṣaṣ al-Anbiyāʾ adds that Adam and Hawwa, when cast out of paradise, were cast down far apart and eventually met each other at Mount Arafat.
 Mankind would have learned planting, harvesting, baking, repenting from Adam.

 The Quranic story of Adam is seen as both literal as well as an allegory for human relationship towards God.
 Islam does not necessarily adhere to young Earth creationism, and most Muslims believe that life on Earth predates Adam.
 Adam does not feature as a prophet or a male human being only, but also encapsulates the idea of an ideal human archetype.

-Qur'anic narrative
+Quranic narrative

 All angels prostrate before Adam, except Iblis (top-right corner).

-The Qur'an describes Adam in two different scenarios.
+The Quran describes Adam in two different scenarios.
 In the first, Adam is created in heaven and the angels are commanded to prostrate themselves before him by God.
 In the second scenario, Adam dwells in a paradisical Garden with his wife identified as Ḥawwāʾ in Islamic tradition.
 The Quran usually mentions God creating Adam from "earth" or "clay" (ṭīn, although one verse suggests "dust" or "dirt" (turāb)) and breathing His own spirit into him, then depicts the angels as doubting the creation of Adam;

 When your Lord said to the angels, "I am indeed going to set a viceroy on the earth," they said, "Will You set in it someone who will cause corruption in it and shed blood, while we celebrate Your praise and proclaim Your sanctity?"
 He said, "Indeed, I know what you do not know."

 The Quranic narrative continues that God "taught Adam the Names, all of them," and that Adam presented the names to the angels, God then commands the angels to bow down to Adam, but Iblis refuses, saying that he is better than Adam because he was created from fire and Adam from clay.